 - Chronic pain for more than six months

 Normally patients qualifying for artificial disc replacement will have been suffering from pain for more than six months.
 From a diagnostic MRI scan they will show clear signs of spinal disc degeneration.
-The neurosurgeon will however, be very careful to confirm that the true cause of the pain is disc degeneration.
+The neurosurgeon will, however, be very careful to confirm that the true cause of the pain is disc degeneration.

-Artificial disc replacement will only be considered, if the pain can not be relieved by non surgical treatment such as physiotherapy or physical therapy.
+Artificial disc replacement will only be considered if the pain cannot be relieved by non-surgical treatment such as physiotherapy or physical therapy.

-Contra indications for artificial disc replacementIn these cases artificial disc replacement surgery must not be performed.
+Contraindications for artificial disc replacementIn these cases, artificial disc replacement surgery must not be performed.

 - Severe Osteoporosis

-- Vertebrate Body Fracture
+- Vertebral Body Fracture

 - Facet Joint Osteoarthritis